 Insulation should be designed so that the permissible heat losses in BS 5422 for hot water services in non-domestic buildings are not exceeded.
-For low temperature systems, the heat losses shown in Table 26 for different pipe sizes and temperatures should not be exceeded.
+For low temperature space heating and hot water systems, the heat losses shown in Table 26a & 26b should achieve this.
 Insulation thickness should be calculated in accordance with BS EN ISO 12241.